 Software using Nemo

-- Hecke uses Nemo for number fields and basic arithmetic including Hermite normal form.
+- Hecke.jl uses Nemo for number fields and basic arithmetic including Hermite normal form.

-- SageMathCloud supports Nemo in Jupyter notebooks with the Julia kernel.
+- SageMathCloud supports Julia in Jupyter notebooks with a Julia kernel.
+Nemo is available.

 References to Nemo in the literature and online